The Benefits and Drawbacks of Hiring an In-House Bookkeeper

 - Jenny Marie

-Many businesses assign additional responsibilities to the individual, making the payroll cost more justifiable.
-However, this often means the individual may not be a professional in bookkeeping and could become distracted when handling financial data.
+Many businesses assign additional responsibilities to the bookkeeper, making the payroll cost more justifiable.
+However, this often means the individual may not be a professional in bookkeeping.
+They could become distracted when handling financial data.

 If a business operates using paper-based systems and is not inclined to transition to digital operations, employing an in-house bookkeeper would be more appropriate.
 However, it is important to consider that we are increasingly becoming a digital society.
 Paper records can lead to misplaced items, and accessing these records remotely is not possible.

-SALARY: You are looking at about $52,000 (including payroll taxes) and this is an entry-level person.
+Salary: You are looking at about $52,000 (including payroll taxes) for an entry-level person.

 Paper records can lead to misplaced items, and accessing these records remotely is not possible.